comrade-coop/apocryph/README.md

     - the public key;
     - the corresponding difficulty;
     - role (proposer or validator), randomly selected from the slots with the oldest salt.
-4. Fact gossip of the slot claim is distributed in the network.
+4. Gossip of the slot claim is distributed across the network.
 5. The virtual node is selected based on the highest difficulty for the slot.

 The selection algorithm has the following properties:

 1. If different KotH networks share the same cryptography they can have shared miners
-2. Keys with lower difficulty for a specific salt, might have higher difficulty for other salt, so nodes might have incentive to store the keys.
+2. Keys with lower difficulty for a specific salt, might have higher difficulty for another salt, so nodes have incentive to store the keys.

 #### Querying

 Virtual nodes queries each other to reach consensus for the next block proposal.
 The querying mechanism is following [Snowball](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV) algorithm:

-1. If a node is proposal, it generates block proposal and responds with it to all queries.
+1. If a node is proposer, it generates block proposal and responds with it to all queries.
 2. All virtual nodes start [Snowball](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV) queries to each other and respond with:
     - their opinion (if proposers) OR
-    - accept the query block proposal if it comes from a higher proposer (proposer that precedes another proposer in the proposer list) OR
+    - accept the query block proposal if it comes from a higher proposer (proposer preceeding current proposer in the proposers list) OR
-    - respond with the block proposal that they already have
+    - the block proposal that they already have
-3. In parallel with (2) all block proposals that are received from queries gets validated (in priority queue)
+3. In parallel with (2) all block proposals that are received from queries get validated (in priority queue)
 4. Virtual node *commit* on the block proposal to which [Snowball](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV) have converged.

 In addition to the well known properties, Apocryph blocks have the following structure: